Categorical E-Graphs for Lambda Calculi: Closed E-Hypergraphs

-Intuitively, edges from $E$ encode equivalence classes, \emph{i.e.}, e-boxes, while edges from $E$ encode lambda-abstraction boxes.
+Intuitively, edges from $E$ encode equivalence classes, i.e.\ e-classes, while edges from $E$ encode $\lambda$-abstraction boxes.
 Also note the typing on the $l_{V}$ function.
-We work with freely generated closed semilattice-enriched categories, and to avoid unnecessary complications we limit the labelling of vertices to such a type.
-In particular, it prohibits vertices to be labelled with, \emph{e.g.}, $A \otimes B$, but allows them to be labelled with $A \otimes B \multimap C \otimes D$. $<$ defines closed monoidal structure as defined in~\cite{fscd} and $(<,\consistency)$ defines $\catname{SLat}$ structure as per~\cite{ghica2024equivalencehypergraphsegraphsmonoidal}.
+We work with freely generated closed $\catname{SLat}$-categories, and to avoid unnecessary complications we limit the labelling of vertices to such a type.
+This prohibits the labelling of vertices by e.g.\ $A \otimes B$, but allows them to be labelled by $A \otimes B \multimap C \otimes D$. $<$ defines closed monoidal structure as defined by Alvarez-Picallo et al.~\cite{fscd} and $(<,\consistency)$ defines $\catname{SLat}$ structure as per Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting}.